 The Icefields Parkway is one of the most scenic drives in Canada, stretching around 200 miles (300 km) from the North of the Canadian Rockies to the South.
 It follows three major river systems, traverses beneath some of the most majestic peaks in North America and unfolds breathtaking views of glaciers.
 Cycling from inn to inn along the Icefields Parkway is the best way to explore all its hidden jewels.

-Whistler is a unique and authentic mountain biking destination.
+A popular skiing destination in winter, Whistler transforms into the ultimate mountain biking destination in summer.
 It’s at the top of every reputable cycler’s bucket list.
-The riveting pedal-powered biking culture here rewards everyone with a wide selection of world-class biking trails for all skill levels and comfortable accommodation options, craved after a long day of biking.
+The riveting pedal-powered biking culture here rewards everyone with a wide selection of world-class biking trails for all skill levels.

 Banff, Jasper and Yoho National Parks

 From June to September, the Canadian Rockies transform into a paddler’s paradise.
-Travelers from all over the world gather around turquoise lakes and glacier-fed rivers for adventures filled with white waters and rare wildlife.
-Kayaking and rafting in the Canadian Rockies normally doesn’t require any previous paddling experience and can be done in either a few hours or over a few days, making it perfect for a broad range of adventurers.
-Here are a few whitewater adventures you might be interested in.
+Adventurers from all over the world gather around glacier-fed rivers for white waters and rare wildlife.
+Kayaking and rafting in the Rocky Mountains are open to beginners and experts alike.
+You can paddle for a few hours or a few days, and usually doesn’t require any previous paddling experience.
+Strap on your kayaks and stop by on your Canadian Rockies road trip.
+Here are a few whitewater adventures you might be interested in:

 Explore the pristine natural wonders of Jasper National Park and the historic fur trading route along the Athabasca River.
 Canoeing on this river doesn’t require any previous experience, and it’s just as exhilarating as any other river!
 Guided canoeing tours on Athabasca River usually involve much more than just paddling.
 On your way down, you’ll cross Jasper National Park, oozing with rare wildlife and untouched landscapes.
 Here, you’re also able to hike, cycle or watch wildlife once you’ve stepped off of the boat.

 The lake and the rental points for your kayaking adventures are easily accessible by car or bike.
-The sandy beaches with picnic areas are the perfect place for a peaceful lunch and the mirror-like azure waters of the lake will tempt you into several dips throughout the day.
-Nothing speaks of summer more than a kayaking trip across Lake Louise.
+The sandy beaches with picnic areas are the perfect place for a peaceful lunch break.
+The mirror-like blue waters of the lake will tempt you into several dips throughout the day.
+Nothing speaks of summer more than a kayaking trip across Lake Louise!

 Kicking Horse River

-If you are into whitewater rafting, then the Kicking Horse River is the place to go.
-Anything from gentle family-friendly rafting to class IV thrills can be found on the Kicking Horse River.
-The river is easily accessible and various tour organizers will help you choose from several whitewater rafting tours.
-If you decide to go whitewater rafting on Kicking Horse River, make time to explore the surrounding areas, taste local cuisine in the hamlet of Field, and take a trip to the Takakkaw Falls.
+If you're into whitewater rafting, then Kicking Horse River is the place to go.
+Find yourself gentle family-friendly rafting or jump up to class IV thrills.
+If you decide to go whitewater rafting on Kicking Horse River, make time to explore the surrounding areas, taste local cuisine in the town of Field, and take a trip to the Takakkaw Falls.

 Horseback riding in Canadian Rockies